Information to support individuals and groups prepare homes and loved ones.

 Ask a health professional how medications or health conditions can affect your risk in the heat.

 Stay up-to-date – weather can change quickly.
-Tune in to weather forecasts and heat alerts.
+Tune in to weather forecasts and know if there are heat or smoke alerts in your area.
 Use a weather app like WeatherCAN.

 Resources: